yast/yast-country/dropping_kbd_legacy.md

 kbd.rpm is a package including keyboard maps for the text console (not the graphical envirnoment like X or Wayland)

-since 2015 these console keyboard maps have been generated from the X keyboard maps pckaged in xkeyboard-config.rpm.
-We have also included the original console maps in the kbd-legacy subpackage
+Since 2015 these console keyboard maps have been generated from the X keyboard maps packaged in xkeyboard-config.rpm.
+We have also included the original console maps in the kbd-legacy subpackage.

-until 2021 (openSUSE XX.X, SLE XX SP X) we included a kbd-legacy subpackage, but $reasons ...
+Since January 2022 (SLE15-SP4)  we have switched the console keymaps from the legacy ones to the ones generated from xkb.

 | Dropped keyboard map | Selected replacement | Other options | Note                    |
 | -------------------- | -------------------- | ------------- | ---------               |